-As a software developer, or even working in other IT fields, you might get asked very often how long you need to perform a task, a series of tasks, or achieve the development of your solution.
+As a software developer, or even working in other IT fields, you will get asked very often how long you need to perform a task, a series of tasks, or achieve the development of your solution.
 Being able to answer in a pretty accurate way will make you look more professional than other engineers who aren’t.

-If you’re working as a salary man or woman, the project leader will need to know when he can expect the different parts of the software to be delivered, or when the bugs will be fixed.
-If you choose the freelance path, knowing how long a task requires of your time will allow you to make the best quotations and avoid the risk of working “for free” because you made wrong calculations.
+If you’re working as a salary man or woman, the project leader will need to know when they can expect the different parts of the software to be delivered, or when the bugs will be fixed.
+If you choose the freelance path, knowing how long a task requires of your time will allow you to make the best quotations and avoid the risk of working “for free” because you made wrong estimations.

 So here are a few tips to become more accurate in your estimations when it comes to project or task duration, but also on how to improve your speed on development projects.